 Tel: 519 661-2111 ext.
 85098

 My research explores how language plays an integral part in the processes of constructing individual and group identities.
 The focus of my current work is on personal names, particularly the experiences of people whose names do not fit into the legal, institutional and conventional frameworks for the structure, spelling and pronunciation of names in Canada.
 As symbols of identity, I investigate how names influence self-perception and the unequal treatment of others.
 Names are especially important in issues related to immigration, social integration and belonging.
-Working together with the London Cross Cultural Learner Centre, one aim of this research is to promote understanding and respect for everyone in a linguistically and culturally diverse society.
+One aim of this research is to promote understanding and respect for everyone in a linguistically and culturally diverse society.
 See here to learn more about my research and for other interesting studies, news articles and videos about names.

 My past work examines the multiple meanings of weather and climate forecasts in different sociocultural and environmental contexts, including Northeast Brazil and the Canadian Arctic.
 An ethnographic and discourse-based perspective highlights communication issues emerging in these domains where science, local knowledge, culture and subjective experience intersect.

 In addition to personal names and weather predictions, other areas of research that interest me include: verbal art and performance, agriculture-related discourse, linguistic expressions of traditional knowledge, communication between scientists and the public, and vulnerability of rural and Arctic populations to weather-related hazards.